LearnChtholly/-erdos-gyarfas-reproducibility/README.md

     └── small_b/
 ```

-The exact contents may be described in the local README files in each subdirectory.
+The manuscript is not required to be present in this code repository.
+See the local README files for the exact contents and reproduction commands in each module.

 ---

-## 5. Independent verification
+## 5. Independent computational cross-checks

-A deliberate design goal of this repository is to avoid relying on a single search implementation.
+A design goal of the repository is to avoid relying on a single implementation.

-Examples include:

 ### T10 v1.1